 Not even 30 years separate us from the end of the Cold War.
 Yet, we appear to be witnessing the emergence of a new one, a technology Cold War between the United States and China.
 This time, instead of a ‘red under the bed’, the US government has declared there is one at the back door.
-It accuses Chinese technology companies of deliberately building vulnerabilities into their tech, allowing the Chinese to access and control these devices and machinery at will.
+It accuses Chinese technology companies of deliberately building vulnerabilities into their tech, allowing the Chinese to access and control the 5G critical infrastructure, and through it the connected devices and machinery at will.

 Headlines are dominated by the case against Huawei, and debate continues to rage about the legitimacy of the US’s claims.
 Are these well-founded or part of a more comprehensive assault on China’s growing global technology dominance?
 Regardless, the battle lines are drawn, and they intersect most prominently on the field of 5G.

 This is not simply a new generation of network.
 In 5G we find the potential for new ways of being, new technologies and new industries.
 What recently existed exclusively in the realms of science fiction will, with 5G, be possible at scale.
 It offers a platform to integrate the many different facets of 21st Century life in imaginative and exciting ways.

 Ironically, this promise of integration has triggered a lot of division.
 In some ways this is symbolic of the times we live in.
 On one hand the human population is more globalized and integrated than ever before, but on the other, people seem more polarized and contracted.
 Finding the balance between these forces is key.
 Enabling the realization of 5G’s full potential will require cooperation, but it will also require intelligent security.

 There may be political value in having a nation paranoid that they are being watched by a foreign government, but such an intense focus on surveillance and privacy concerns could do more harm than good.
 It is a distracting message, drawing attention away from far more serious risks inherent in the 5G landscape.